sapandiwakar/PSGradientButtons/README.md

 #PSGradientButtons
 A collection of buttons for use in Android applications.
 All buttons are in the form of xml-selectors and don't require any images.
 The advantage of using XML Drawables is that they automatically adjust to the correct size.
 It contains several buttons inpired by the color scheme used in social networks.
+See [demo on Play Store](https://play.google.com/store/apps/details?id=com.psgradientbuttons).

 <img width="25%" src="https://raw.github.com/sapandiwakar/PSGradientButtons/master/Screenshots/png-1.png"/>
 <img width="25%" src="https://raw.github.com/sapandiwakar/PSGradientButtons/master/Screenshots/png-2.png"/>